kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 		- `getDerivedStateFromProps` => `useEffect(() => {}, [prop1, prop2])`
 		- `shouldComponentUpdate()` => `useMemo()`
 		- `componentDidUpdate` => `useEffect(() => {})`
-			- no array defined means it'll only run when updates, not on initial render
+			- no array defined means it'll only run at initial render as well as every updates
+			- if any state defined inside the array argument, means only run that `useEffect` when the defined
 		- `getSnapshotBeforeUpdate` => custom Hook to hold previous state
 	- unmount
 		- `useEffect(() => {return () => {//cleanup code}}, [])`